 On my beginners page, I talk about the bare bones necessities of what you need to get started with calligraphy, regardless of whether you’re interested in modern or traditional Copperplate calligraphy, so if you’re new to calligraphy, check that out.

-Click Images to View Products on Amazon
+Click Images to View Products for Purchase

 Some Basic Inks